-The social dimension is now recognized as an integral part of marine science and scientific advice regarding the use and conservation of marine resources; people and their livelihoods are part of the ecosystem and as such must be understood and assessed.
-However, social metrics for ecosystem overviews and integrated ecosystem assessments (IEAs) are not readily available for most ICES regional seas and member nations.
+People and their livelihoods are part of the ecosystem and as such must be understood and assessed.
+However, social metrics for ecosystem overviews and integrated ecosystem assessments (IEAs) are not readily available for most ICES regional seas and member countries.
 One key type of metric is indicators.
 These have been used for many years to monitor the sustainability of fish stocks and the status of other marine ecological components.
-Social indicators can be a powerful tool to expand ecosystem modeling and assessment to include the social dimension.
+Social indicators can be a powerful tool to expand ecosystem modelling and assessment to include the social dimension.

-WGSOCIAL will assist in coordinating development of coupled social-ecological models for ecosystems, and associated social indicators for monitoring and assessment.
-This will be achieved through internal work by its members as well as through working closely with other relevant expert groups within and outside ICES.
+WGSOCIAL will assist in coordinating development of social-ecological models for ecosystems, as well as social indicators for monitoring and assessment.
+This will be achieved both within WGSOCIAL and through collaboration with other groups in and outside of ICES.

-WGSOCIAL is working to identify and report on relevant social indicators and data gaps that point to priorities for data collection, research, institutional needs, and training in all ICES member countries; and where possible propose systems to collect missing data.
-Such data, furthermore, must be collected at appropriate scales, including fishing community and other relevant geographies.
-These WGSOCIAL efforts will support and coordinate the provision of culturally relevant social indicators to complement economic and ecological indicators and enhance the quality of ecosystem assessments, including IEAs.
+WGSOCIAL is working to identify and report on social indicators and data gaps that point to priorities for data collection, research, institutional needs, and training in all member countries; and where possible propose systems to collect missing data.
+These WGSOCIAL efforts will support the provision of social indicators to complement economic and ecological ones and enhance the quality of ecosystem assessments, including IEAs.

 Photo by Fredrik Ohlander on Unsplash